bmuchemi/Search-it/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##BDD

+INPUT:Github username or repository
+OUTPUT: The users list of repositories and hid/her profile

+##BUGS
+When one fails to input anything in the form it does not open the right page,but I will be sure to correct it soon.